 The goal of this discussion is to figure out why they’re using it and how feature removal will affect their perception of the overall product.

-Chris Kluis, VP Strategy & Business Development at Mintek, both works at a B2B company and also uses B2B software, and therefore sees the issue from both sides.
+Chris Kluis, VP Strategy & Business Development at Mintek, both works at a B2B and also uses B2B software, and therefore sees the issue from both sides.

 He brought up a personal example where one particular feature had been changed which broke his entire flow around the product.
 This lack of communication and lack of user empathy led him to stop using the product.